Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 All Materials

-• Store outdoor furniture in your shed or garage when you aren’t using it.
+• Store furniture in your shed or garage when you aren't using it.

 Aluminum and Wrought Iron

-• Use touch-up paint on aluminum and wrought iron to cover any chips or scratches you see in the finish.
+• Use touch-up paint on aluminum and wrought iron to cover any chips or scratches in the finish.

-• Prevent water from building up inside aluminum frames by periodically removing the foot caps.
+• Prevent water buildup inside aluminum frames by periodically removing the foot caps.

-• Use baby oil or mineral oil as a protective coating for textured aluminum finishes to keep out dirt and debris.
+• Apply mineral oil or baby oil to textured aluminum finishes to repel dirt and debris.

 Natural Wicker

-• Keep natural wicker dry.
-Moisture can loosen and weaken the woven fibers, leading to breakage.
+• Keep wicker dry.
+Moisture can weaken the fibers, leading to breakage.

-• Keep your furniture in a covered space, like a gazebo, to prevent cracking or fading from too much sun exposure.
+• Style furniture in a covered space, like a gazebo, to prevent cracking or fading from sun exposure.

-• Condition the natural wicker fibers with a thin coat of lemon oil every few months for added protection.
+• Condition wicker fibers with lemon oil a few times a year for added protection.

 Wood

-• Use even pressure and move with the grain when sanding or scrubbing wooden furniture to avoid scratches and surface damage.
+• To avoid scratches and damage, use even pressure and move with the grain when sanding or scrubbing wooden furniture.

-• Clean sunscreen and bird droppings right away, so they don’t cause permanent stains and damage to wood.
+• Clean sunscreen and bird droppings right away so they don’t cause permanent stains and damage.

 • Reapply sealant, paint, and stain every few years to protect your pieces.